 *Please be aware that students required to submit parent information must have at least one parent sign their FAFSA.
 If applying online, your parent must have an FSA ID in order to sign your online application.
 If you or your parent do not currently have an FSA ID, you may get on here.*

 *Be sure to list our federal school code (003176) on your FAFSA to ensure that we will receive your information for award processing. *

 Step 2: Your Student Aid Report

 The results of your FAFSA are reported to you in the form of a Student Aid Report (SAR).
 Review your SAR carefully.
 Make corrections to any information that is incorrect.

 Our office will review an electronic version of your SAR to see if additional or supplementary information is needed.
 If additional information is needed, a letter will be emailed to your CASC email requesting the necessary forms.

 Step 3: Financial Aid Office

 CASC does not automatically award students loans.
-If you are enrolled at least half-time and wish to receive a student loan, please go to the Required Documents page to print and complete the Student Loan Request form, and return it to our office.
+If you are enrolled at least half-time and wish to receive a student loan, complete the Student Loan Request form and return it to our office.
 If our office determines that you are eligible for a student loan, you will receive an award letter with the amount you can borrow.
 If your loan need is zero and your EFC is greater than zero, you may still qualify for an Unsubsidized Direct Loan.